kleber-swf/unity-bitmap-font-creator/README.md

 -  **It works only with font sprite sheets not sprite atlases**: It means that the distance between characters in the texture are the same and there is a fixed value of rows and columns.
 In other words, it has to be a grid of characters.
 They can't be sparsed.
 -  **The resultant font works only with Legacy Text Component**: It doens't work with TextMeshPro texts.
--  **Alignment is jenky**: To make it more usable, it was decided to align the glyphs by the center of the texture, which makes it not really work with top and bottom alignments.
-A workaround for this is to set the Text component to align by its geometry.
-It works but makes the monospaced fonts jigle when changing the text.